katelynautumn28/ddd-research-guide/content/2-lesson.md

 The [Board of Trustees Records](https://collections.barnard.edu/public/repositories/2/resources/2) in the Barnard Archives includes many materials that shed light on the College administration's discussions of divestment.
 In the wake of [intense student protests and the well-documented occupation of Hamilton Hall in April 1985](https://katelynautumn28.github.io/research-barnard-admin/content/3-lesson.html), the Board of Trustees began taking concrete actions to enact an official divestment policy on South Africa business holdings in spring 1985.
 Here are a few excerpts of meeting minutes contained in the February 1984-December 1985 volume of meeting minutes, located in [Subseries 1.1, Box 8](https://collections.barnard.edu/public/repositories/2/archival_objects/25764) of the Board of Trustees Records.

 {% include figure.html img="BC01-01_Box8_1984-12-11.jpg" alt="Board meeting minutes, December 11, 1984" caption="Excerpt from Board of Trustees meeting minutes, December 11, 1984" width="75%" %}
-{% include modal.html button="Citation" color="success" title="Citation1" text="Board of Trustees meeting minutes (bound volumes), 1978 - 1989, Sub-series 1.1, Box: 8.
+{% include modal.html button="Citation: Board meeting minutes, December 11, 1984" color="success" title="Citation1" text="Board of Trustees meeting minutes (bound volumes), 1978 - 1989, Sub-series 1.1, Box: 8.
 Board of Trustees Records, BC01-01.
 Barnard Archives and Special Collections." %}

 <style>
 .pdfobject-container { height: 500px; border: 1px solid #ccc; }